 3.5.2 The Effect of Risk Perception on Investment Decisions

 Risk perception has a positive and significant effect on the investment decisions of students at UPN Veteran East Java.
 These results indicate that risk perception is not viewed as an obstacle to decision-making, but rather as an inherent part of investment activities based on the principle of high risk, high return.
-Students, particularly those in the FEB and FISIP Investment Galleries, view risk as something that can be managed through investment strategies such as portfolio diversification.
+Do these findings support your study hypothesis?
+Students, particularly those in the Full name (FEB) and full name (FISIP) Investment Galleries, view risk as something that can be managed through investment strategies such as portfolio diversification.
 In the Theory of Planned Behavior (Ajzen, 1991), risk perception contributes to the formation of attitudes toward behavior, which subsequently influences investment decisions.
 In terms of indicators, understanding portfolio diversification is the most dominant factor, while understanding the relationship between risk and return has a relatively lower contribution.
 These findings are consistent with Sihotang and Pertiwi (2021) and Pamungkas.
 (2023), who showed that better quality risk perception correlates with improved quality of investment decision-making.
+Your result is contradicted with H2.
+Why H2 is rejected?

 3.5.3 The Effect of Herding Behavior on Investment Decisions

 Herding behavior has a positive and significant effect on the investment decisions of students at UPN Veteran East Java, thus supporting the third hypothesis.
+Do these findings support your study hypothesis?
+Why it is rejected?
 This finding indicates that investment decisions are not entirely individual in nature but are also influenced by social dynamics within the market environment.
 Students tend to use the behavior of other investors and market trends as references to reinforce their confidence before making investment decisions.
 In the Theory of Planned Behavior (Ajzen, 1991), this condition is reflected in the subjective norm that influences the formation of investment behavioral intentions.
 In terms of indicators, the tendency to follow other investors’ decisions is the most dominant factor, while external recommendations have a lower influence, suggesting that herding behavior is primarily shaped through direct observation of market behavior.
 This finding is consistent with Salsabila et al. (2024) and Yahya et al. (2024), who assert that herding behavior plays a significant role in shaping investment decisions through the mechanism of adjusting to the actions of other market participants.

 3.5.4 The Effect of Overconfidence on Investment Decision with Social Media Influencer as a Moderating Variable

 The results of the study indicate that social media influencers do not play a significant role in moderating the relationship between overconfidence and investment decisions among students at UPN Veteran East Java, with a negative direction of influence; thus, Hypothesis 4 is rejected.
+Why?
+Just a snapshot to understand the concept of accepting/rejecting hypothesis.
 These findings suggest that information from finfluencers is not a primary determinant in investment decision-making but rather serves only as supplementary, contextual, and trend-based information.
 Variations in content quality and credibility among finfluencers, along with the concise and popular nature of the information, result in relatively limited student trust in these sources.
 Investment decisions are more heavily influenced by individual evaluation and conviction than by external influences from social media.
 In the Theory of Planned Behavior (Ajzen, 1991), overconfidence represents an increase in perceived behavioral control that strengthens the dominance of individual judgment and weakens the influence of subjective norms, including those from social media influencers.
 These results align with Bintoro (2022), who demonstrated that high levels of overconfidence reinforce decisions based on personal judgment, thereby reducing the influence of external information in investment decision-making.